0beqz/screen-space-reflections/readme.md

 - `jitterSpread`: how much the jittered rays should be spread; higher values will give a rougher look regarding the reflections but are more expensive to compute with

+- `jitterRough`: how intense jittering should be in relation to a material's roughness

 - `MAX_STEPS`: the number of steps a reflection ray can maximally do to find an object it intersected (and thus reflects)

 - `NUM_BINARY_SEARCH_STEPS`: once we had our ray intersect something, we need to find the exact point in space it intersected and thus it reflects; this can be done through binary search with the given number of maximum steps